 We’ve kept our prices as low as possible to allow people of all income levels to have access to affordable solutions to water conservation, the convenience of on-demand hot water, and help control high utility costs.

-To expand the benefits, especially to small business owners, our Smart Recirculation Control units can be installed in average-sized facilities as well as provide solutions to larger businesses with our Commercial Aquastat Control that helps businesses save money on utilities, plumbing system repairs, and to help them conserve water.
+To expand the benefits, especially to small business owners, our Smart Recirculation Control units can be installed in average-sized facilities as well as provide solutions to larger businesses with our Digital Aquastat Control that helps businesses save money on utilities, plumbing system repairs, and to help them conserve water.

 A timer-based solution is great for people who maintain a consistent schedule, but having a pump that also turns on when someone draws water without having to run wires to every sink, tub, and appliance in the house is the real benefit.